gabrielrevelo/user_powerup/README.md

 <div align="center">
 <h3 align="center">PRAGMA POWER-UP</h3>
   <p align="center">
-    In this challenge you are going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.
+    In this challenge I am going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.
   </p>
 </div>